Ivermectin For Cats - Dosage

 Ivermectin for cats: uses

-In addition, we must highlight the common use of ivermectin in the prevention and treatment of heartworm in cats, a parasite capable of occupying the heart, lungs and veins directed to the liver.
+In addition, we must highlight the common use of ivermectin in the prevention and treatment of heartworm in cats, a parasite capable of occupying the heart, lungs, and veins directed to the liver.
 This worm accesses the organism in immature forms, transmitted through the bite of an infected mosquito.
 Due to the importance of the organs that it affects, it is a parasitic of potentially fatal severity.
+On the other hand, prevention strategies are crucial, as they play a vital role in ensuring the health and longevity of your feline friend.

 For more, we recommend reading our article about mites on cats.